urbit/urbit.org/content/grant-submission-guide.md

 - Project Scope
 - Detailed behavior description
 - Detailed design description
-- Your experience
-- Why you are the right person for this project
+- Your experience and why you are the right person for this project
 - Milestones:
   - Milestones are sub-goals of project (if any)
   - Specific deliverables